10 Homesteading Skills We Must Know

 3. Preserving Food

-Preserving food allows you to enjoy your garden’s harvest all throughout the winter, and also the ability to make other foods shelf-stable for a longer period of time.
-You’ll have delicious fruits, veggies, jams, and salsas whenever you want them if you simply know the proper methods of pressure canning.
-Having a food dehydrator is another great tool to have in order to preserve your food.
-I have several posts on dehydrating, this one is the most popular, Dehydrating Apples
+Food preservation allows you to enjoy your garden’s harvest throughout the winter and also makes other foods shelf-stable for a more extended period.
+If you know the proper pressure canning methods, you’ll have delicious fruits, veggies, jams, and salsas whenever you want them.
+Having a food dehydrator is another excellent tool for preserving your food.
+I have several posts on dehydration; this is the most popular: Dehydrating Apples.

 In case you missed this post, Some of the Best Ways to Purify Water